Dr. Marta Cecchetto (Post-doctoral scholar)

 Following a BSc (Hons) in Marine Science at the SAMS, Marta moved to Edinburgh to start her PhD in Deep-Sea Biology in the Deep-Sea Ecology and Biogeochemistry research team at the Lyell Centre in 2017.

-Her research is primarily focused on deep-sea ecosystem functioning.
-Marta is studying two areas of the deep sea, Andvord Fjord, along the West Antarctic Peninsula, and the western side of the Clarion-Clipperton Zone in the central Pacific Ocean.
+Her research has been primarily focused on deep-sea ecosystem functioning.
+Marta has been studying two areas of the deep sea, Andvord Bay (a fjord) situated along the West Antarctic Peninsula, and the western side of the Clarion-Clipperton Zone in the central Pacific Ocean.

 Deep-sea environments offer numerous ecosystem services that are crucial to our lives.
 These include fisheries, carbon storage and nutrient cycling.
 Anthropogenic impacts such as climate change and deep-sea mining will soon significantly alter these environments.
 Hence, studying how these stressors will alter these environments is fundamental to preserving these deep-sea environments and the services that they offer.
-Marta is currently researching ecosystem processes in sediments from these environments, such as carbon and nutrient cycling to better understand and characterise these diverse and unique deep-sea environments, and how climate change and deep-sea mining may alter them in future.
+Marta has been researching ecosystem processes in sediments from these environments, such as carbon and nutrient cycling to better understand and characterise these diverse and unique deep-sea environments, and how climate change and deep-sea mining may alter them in future.
+Marta successfully defended her PhD in February 2022.
 Email: firstname.lastname@example.org